Kothapalli (Haveli): Demographics

+Education

+In 2023, a Government Medical College was opened in the town.

 Administrative status

 The village used to be a part of Karimnagar mandal within Karimnagar district.
-After the formation of Telangana as a separate state in 2014, the government made Kothapalli (Haveli) and 11 surrounding villages into a new mandal starting on November 10, 2016.
+After the formation of Telangana as a separate state in 2014, the government made Kothapalli (Haveli) and 11 surrounding villages into a new mandal starting on 10 November 2016.

 Ancient temples

 The ruins of Chikati Gudi (చీకటి గుడి), an ancient Hindu temple, can be found within the village.
 It is somewhat similar to the main Shiva temple found in Nagunur village 9 km to the east.
 It is one of the many Hindu, Jain and Buddhist ruins in Telangana.
 Following independence, the interior of the temple was cleaned, but the structure remained neglected for decades.
 Unlike other Hindu temples, which usually have their entrances on their east side, Chikati Gudi faces southward and has a porch there for entrance.

 Like other important temples in India, Chikati Gudi stands on a large platform, measuring about 2 meters from the base to the surface.
 The surface is molded, and the base extends about 3.2 meters around the temple to provide a circumambulation path for the visitors.

 Its mandapa (hall) is shared by three garbhagriya (sanctums, built in the trikutesvara design).
 The walls are carved with many cells and frams by sculptors, and the pillars are finely carved sculptures.

 The doorways to the sanctums are carved with Nataraja on the architrave.
 It is believed that the temple have been dedicated to the principle deity Shiva.